 The initiating UE shall initiate the procedure if:

-a) a request from upper layers to release a PC5 unicast link with the target UE which uses a known Layer 2 ID (for unicast communication) is received and there is an existing PC5 unicast link between these two UEs; or
+a) a request from upper layers to release a PC5 unicast link with the target UE which uses a known layer-2 ID (for unicast communication) is received and there is an existing PC5 unicast link between these two UEs; or

 b) the target UE has been non-responsive, e.g. no response in the PC5 unicast link modification procedure or PC5 unicast link identifier update procedure.